GadgetAngel/Voron2.4_My_Build_Log/README.md

 >6
 >1

-the menu will refresh but above the menu you will see something similar to my output (each Octopus board will generate a unique id).
+the menu will refresh, but, **above the menu** you will see something similar to my output (each Octopus board will generate a unique id).

 ● (USB) MCU #1: /dev/serial/by-id/usb-Klipper_stm32f446xx_3B001B00115053424E363620-if00

-copy this string down because you will have to add it to your Klipper config file later.
+Copy this string down because you will have to add it to your Klipper config file later.

 >B
 >Q